Hob Soundtrack, Matt Uelmen, 2017

 Uelmen’s compositions are best described as lengthy sound collages, continuously changing shape as they blend and manipulate electronic and acoustic instruments with jaw-dropping ease, to the point where these instruments are often no longer discernible from each other.
 Uelmen’s merging of three instruments into one does indeed create an exotic, otherworldly feel.
 However, one would be hard-pressed to always identify his newly-created lead instrument amidst his thick sound washes.
 One possible descriptor for this sort of floating, meandering music would be “ambient”, but that often implies a certain sparsity of timbres and musical activity.
 The Hob soundtrack is the opposite.
 It is languidly paced but lushly arranged, presenting previously unheard combinations of timbres (at least within game music) that never cease to fascinate during the album’s hypnotic 65-minute run time.

 Obviously, Uelmen’s work has always had a strong textural bend, and his fastidious attention to details of album recording and production left its mark on his music from Diablo onwards.
 But Hob takes these interests to a new extreme, moving away from the increased melodicism of Torchlight II.
 That score also suggested environments rather than delivering definitive manifestations.
 However, it still created distinct underscoring for specific, separate locations.
 On the other hand, the Hob soundtrack feels like one living, breathing organism (maybe balancing its world’s mechanical nature), slowly morphing from one previously unseen sight to another.

-If there is a particular location evoked through Hob’s music, it is a hazy jungle, all objects around the listener nothing but elusive shades that nonetheless intrigue – and yet they remain elusive, dissipating back into the dusky, heavy air they emerged from.
+If there is a particular location evoked through Hob’s music, it is a hazy jungle, all objects around the listener nothing but elusive shades that nonetheless intrigue – and yet they remain intangible, dissipating back into the dusky, heavy air they emerged from.
 Uelmen’s album production adds to the effect, draping every instrument in a thick, reverberant sound that purposefully swallows up details (even the distortions on the whale call-synths on “Anima” feel deliberate).
 The album production also has a tangible warmth that renders its sound collages as spacious, welcoming, yet somewhat claustrophobic concoctions surrounded by encroaching walls of sounds.
 Uelmen’s use of micro-intervals and avoidance of conventional major/minor key harmonies complete his approach to keeping his music enticingly indefinable.